dotnet/docs-maui/docs/android/emulator/device-manager.md

 ### Wrong version of Android SDK Tools

-TODO: Set the correct version numbers

-If Android SDK tools 26.1.1 or later isn't installed, you may see this error dialog on launch:
+If you have thew wrong Android SDK tools installed, installed, you may see this error dialog on launch:

 :::image type="content" source="media/device-manager/win/32-sdk-instance-error.png" alt-text="Screenshot shows the Android SDK instance error dialog box.":::

-If you see this error dialog, press **Open SDK Manager** to open the Android SDK Manager.
-In the Android SDK Manager, press the **Tools** tab and install the following packages:
+If you see that error dialog, press **Open SDK Manager** to open the Android SDK Manager.
+In the Android SDK Manager, go to the **Tools** tab and install the following packages:

-- **Android SDK Tools 26.1.1** or later
+- **Android SDK Command-line Tools 5.0** or later
-- **Android SDK Platform-Tools 27.0.1** or later
+- **Android SDK Platform-Tools 31.0.3** or later
-- **Android SDK Build-Tools 27.0.3** or later
+- **Android SDK Build-Tools 30.0.3** or later

 For more information, see [Installation](../../get-started/installation.md).

-### Snapshot disables WiFi on Android Oreo
+### Snapshot disables Wi=Fi on Android Oreo

-TODO: Check on WiFi vs Wi-Fi

 If you've an AVD configured for Android Oreo with simulated Wi-Fi access, restarting the AVD after a snapshot may cause Wi-Fi access to become disabled.